hcp1042/learning/bash_shell.md

 can use single quote or double quote around file names

 can also assign multiple commands for a loop, need to separate commands with semicolon

+### Creating new tools

+nano - text editor, ^o to save, ^x to quit

+save commands to xxx.sh, bash xxx.sh to run

+pass filenames to scripts    "$@" to bear the name passed from the command line